API

 Boot and regular volumes

-Each instance requires a volume to boot from.
-This volume is called a boot (or system) volume and is created based on an OS distribution image or custom image you’ve used for instance creation.
+Each Virtual Machine requires a volume to boot from.
+This volume is called a boot (or system) volume and is created based on an OS distribution image or custom image you’ve used for VM creation.

-The boot volume cannot be deleted or detached from an instance as long as the instance exists.
-However, after you terminate the instance, you can keep the boot volume and its data and then use it to create another instance.
+The boot volume cannot be deleted or detached from a Virtual Machine as long as the machine exists.
+However, after you terminate the Virtual Machine, you can keep the boot volume and its data and then use it to create another Virtual Machine.

 A regular volume is a general-purpose storage volume used to retain any non-OS data in the cloud.